UMDLARS/wormwood/README.md

+# This is subject to change!
+Please check back after/during lab :)

 # wormwood
 It would be a really bad idea to write control software for a nuclear reactor in the C language.
 What if someone did?